crusoebirkhead/sdr-agentic/prd.md

 In scope for V1
 Configuration Front-End: A simple web interface for users to set up and manage the automation.

-Secure Credential Management: The ability for users to securely connect their Google accounts (via OAuth) and input necessary API keys (e.g., OpenAI).
+Secure Credential Management: The ability for users to securely connect their Google accounts (via OAuth)

 Webhook Display: The front-end will display the unique webhook URL that users must add to their website's contact form to trigger the automation.